Backup GitHub repository using Microsoft Azure Blob Container

 Azure Blob storage is Microsoft’s object storage solution for the cloud that is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that doesn’t adhere to a particular data model or definition, such as text or binary data.
 Azure Storage is a Microsoft-managed service that provides highly available, secure, durable, and scalable cloud storage.

-Set up Microsoft Azure Blob Containers as a custom storage
+Set up Microsoft Azure Blob Containers as a customer managed storage

 - In the Cloudback Dashboard open the repository settings by clicking on the settings icon: